josedv82/chatGPT_shinyapp/README.md

 ---

 On the left side bar of the app there is a text area input to let users submit their prompts to GPT.
-Upon submission, a table with populate displaying both, the prompt and the GPT response.
+Upon submission, a table will populate displaying both, the prompt and the GPT response.
 Users can select and delete any rows from the table at any time.

 ![image](https://user-images.githubusercontent.com/40781886/220246697-3ef8146c-6e46-415b-ad26-01e5db84298e.png)